erick-ol/js-todo-list/README.md

 ## To-Do List
 This was a project developed in the [Software Development Course at Trybe](https://www.betrybe.com/formacao-desenvolvimento-web) as a challenge while I was learning how to manipulate DOM with JavaScript.
 On the application the user is able to create a task, select it, finish it and erase it.
+Made on ```June 2nd, 2021```

 ### How to download and run the project code